 Informal Claims will include both claims that are issued against the County, which are claims or demands for compensation by third parties to Haldimand County, as well as claims made by the County.
 Claims made by the County can include internal claims, such as fleet claims due to damaged vehicles, lost or stolen equipment, as well as damage to County infrastructure by third parties (for example, motor vehicle collisions damaging a street light).
 Where the County can identify a responsible party for such damage, further administrative duties are completed, including subrogating for cost recovery.
 In the absence of a responsible party, claims are made by the applicable division to the Legal & Support Services staff and processed internally for the originating division's cost recovery.
-Claims exceeding or nearing the deductible threshold are processed through the County's insurer in accordance with the County is also responsible to report certain types of incidents, including liability claims regarding bodily injury matters to the insurer, even where the deductible threshold has not (yet) been met.
+Claims exceeding or nearing the deductible threshold are processed through the County's insurer in accordance with the contractual provisions of the respective insurance policies.
+Within the parameters set out above, the County is also responsible to report certain types of incidents, including liability claims regarding bodily injury matters to the insurer, even where the deductible threshold has not (yet) been met.